LENSS/EMSAssist/src/protocol_selection/README.md

 We provide all TFLite models in this repo and all commands to evaluate TFLite below for users to check the accuracy of the fine-tuned protocol selection TFLite models.
 When testing TFLite models on a server with NVIDIA GPU, it's good to set `cuda_device` as `-1` so that the TFLite test process does not occupy your NVIDIA GPU.
 TFLite inference engine, according to [information provided here](https://github.com/tensorflow/tensorflow/issues/34536#issuecomment-565632906), can only delegate operations to mobile GPUs.
 This applies to all TFLite files.

 As indicated in our paper, the TFLite results are almost the same with TF results.
 In addition, the evaluation of TFLite can only leverages CPUs, which will take several hours.
 So, the focus of the artifact evaluation is on TF models on the server.
 It should be fine if you want to test 1-2 TFLite commands.
+It's important to note each time you switch between ALBERT and other protocol selection models, we need to regenerate the tfrecord files as albert uses different tokenization approaches.

 [part1] ## 1 Testing (Inference with provided model)